TonyShield/ioshomekitbridge/README.md

 ### Limitations

  * One installation of Homebridge can only expose 100 accessories due to a HomeKit limit.
-You can however run multiple Homebridge instances by pointing them to different config and persistence paths (see issue #827).
+You can run multiple Homebridge instances by pointing them to different config and persistence paths.
  * Once an accessory has been added to the Home app, changing its name via Homebridge won't be automatically reflected in iOS.
 You must change it via the Home app as well.

 ## Why Homebridge?

-Technically, the device manufacturers should be the ones implementing the HomeKit API.
-And I'm sure they will - eventually.
+Technically, the device manufacturers should be the one implementing the HomeKit API.
+And I am sure they will - eventually.
 When they do, this project will be obsolete, and I hope that happens soon.
 In the meantime, Homebridge is a fun way to get a taste of the future, for those who just can't bear to wait until "real" HomeKit devices are on the market.

 ## Credit